scipy.stats.

 >>> res.statistic, res.pvalue

-The null hypothesis cannot be rejected for three samples from an identical distribution.
-The reported p-value (25%) has been capped and may not be very accurate (since it corresponds to the value 0.449 whereas the statistic is -0.291).
+As we might expect, the null hypothesis cannot be rejected here for three samples from an identical distribution.
+The reported p-value (25%) has been capped at the maximum value for which pre-computed p-values are available.

 In such cases where the p-value is capped or when sample sizes are small, a permutation test may be more accurate.